marevol/gym-starter-kit/README.md

-# gym-starter-kit
+# Gym Starter Kit

-OpenAI Gym Starter Kit
+This repository is Agent Development Environment for OpenAI Gym.